Lieven Scheire: Career

 Neveneffecten (a cabaret quartet founded by him and his cousin Jonas Geirnaert) won the jury prize at the Groninger Studenten Cabaret Festival in 2003.
 They have toured Flanders and The Netherlands with their comedy theatre show and made various sketch shows for Flemish television.

 Scheire has become well known among the Flemish public for his work in science communication.
-He is the go-to science communicator for several media outlets, has hosted several science shows, created and hosts the popular podcast 'Nerdland Podcast' and is a co-organiser of the Nerdland Festival.
+He has hosted several science shows, the podcast 'Nerdland Podcast' and is a co-organiser of the Nerdland Festival together with Hetty Helsmoortel.